cgwire/kitsu/docs/getting-started-production/README.md

 Then, you select the **Main Pack**, or the **episode** (2)

-We give it a **Name** (3) and enter a description that helps the Artist knows what to do and identifies the asset quickly.
+We give it a **Name** (3) and enter a description that helps the Artist know what to do and quickly identify the asset.

 If you have multiple assets to create, click on **Confirm and stay**.